-Buses are large vehicles that are capable of causing massive amounts of destruction and severe injuries due to the slightest misstep by a driver or the failure of equipment to work properly.
-Most people are simply unaware of how common bus accidents are and how the large volume of bus traffic impacts the number of injuries sustained as a whole due to automotive accidents.
+The size and weight of a bus make it capable of causing massive destruction and severe injuries due to the slightest misstep by a driver or the failure of equipment to work correctly.
+Most people are unaware of how common bus accidents are and how the dense bus traffic impacts the number of injuries sustained as a whole due to automotive accidents.

 - In 2012, the fatality rate of those injured in traffic accidents involving buses was 0.14 deaths per 1 million miles traveled.
 This statistic seems very insignificant and minor until considering that buses logged a total of 14.7 billion miles in the same year.